oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 Each DataFrame will have a column named "Date".

 We will make sure that every "Date" column has the type 'datetime', so we can compare them when we merge all the DataFrames.

-Finally we will merge all DataFrames into one to have all our data in one place.

 ### 3.1 Getting the ETH_Price Data